ohcnetwork/care_teleicu_devices/README.md

 plugs = [
     Plug(
         name="gateway_device",
-        package_name="/app/plug", # this should be relative path of plug version="",
+        package_name="/app/plug", # this should be relative path of the plug version="",
         configs={},
     ),
     Plug(
         name="camera_device",
-        package_name="/app/plug", # this should be relative path of plug version="",
+        package_name="/app/plug", # this should be relative path of the plug version="",
         configs={},
     ),
     Plug(
-        name="vitals_observation_device", # this should be relative path of plug package_name="/app/plug",
+        name="vitals_observation_device",
-        version="",
+        package_name="/app/plug", # this should be relative path of the plug version="",
         configs={},
     ),